Tests and exams

 If you are uncertain about the assessment requirements for your course, please contact your course coordinator.

-For more information about examinations during semester 1, please visit the Examinations page and check your semester 1 timetable.
+For more information about examinations, please visit the Examinations page and check your timetable.

 Regardless of whether you will be taking an exam online using special software or the assessment is a take home test or open book, open web test taken under timed conditions, you need to prepare.
 Before you begin studying for your exam or test find out the answers to the following questions: